-This special day gives us the opportunity to celebrate the God-given men who have been patient with us, shaped us, invested in us, love, helped us become mature, and become what we are today.
+This special day allows us to celebrate the God-given men who have been patient with us, shaped us, invested in us, loved us, helped us mature, and become what we are today.

 What does the Bible say about Fathers?

 Throughout the Bible, there are lots of passages that best describe what a father should be.
-And it is important for us to understand and reflect upon what the Bible says to enrich our appreciation to our fathers and father figures that helped us become the person that we are today.
+We need to understand and reflect upon what the Bible says to enrich our appreciation of our fathers and figures who helped us become the people we are today.

 Fathers want the best for their kids.
 With this in mind, they show their offspring how to make wise decisions.
 They teach their sons how to become strong and to protect their siblings and family.
 They teach their daughters how to excel in every good way.

 In other words, fathers are meant to guide their children and the entire family.
-But this doesn’t mean that they have to be geniuses to do so.
-It simply means that God designed it this way and in response, we should appreciate and lean into this resource.
+But this doesn’t mean they must be geniuses to do so.
+It simply means that God designed it this way, and in response, we should appreciate and lean into this resource.

-Aside from being a lifetime guide, fathers are tasked to lead their families in loving one another, in respecting neighbors, and most especially, in devotion to God.
-Throughout the Bible, God appoints men to be responsible and lead their households in devotion and in their service to God.
+Aside from being a lifetime guide, fathers are tasked to lead their families in loving one another, respecting neighbors, and, most especially, in devotion to God.
+Throughout the Bible, God appoints men to be responsible and lead their households in devotion and service to God.

-This very passage clearly says that fathers should always direct their children and the entire household to follow and serve God.
-And not just for the current generation, but for the generations to come.
+This passage clearly says that fathers should always direct their children and the entire household to follow and serve God, not just for the current generation but for future generations.

-Most often than not, we learn by copying those that we see.
+More often than not, we learn by copying those that we see.
 And copying our fathers is no exemption.
 We might not notice it, but we’ve been copying what our parents do most of our lives.
-That is because as mentioned earlier, fathers are our lifetime guides and leader.
-That is why we grow and learn not just by our own experience, but also by looking at our fathers and copying what they do.
+That is because, as mentioned earlier, fathers are our lifetime guides and leaders.
+That is why we grow and learn not just by our own experience but also by looking at our fathers and copying what they do.

-1 Kings 15:11 says that “And Asa did what was right in the eyes of the Lord, as David his father had done.”
+1 Kings 15:11 says, “And Asa did what was right in the eyes of the Lord, as David his father had done.”

-This means that fathers have the responsibility to set a good example for their families –– one that brings their children and household closer to God.
-Just as how David set an example to Asa, fathers also need to be the first doers in serving God so that their families can see and follow.
+This means that fathers are responsible for setting a good example for their families, bringing their children and household closer to God.
+Just as David set an example to Asa, fathers must also be the first doers to serve God so their families can see and follow.

 Father’s Day Sermon Ideas

-Now that we’ve discussed some Bible definitions about what a father should be, let us now go to some of the most awesome Father’s Day sermon ideas and Bible passages.
+Now that we’ve discussed some Bible definitions of what a father should be let us now go to some of the most awesome Father’s Day sermon ideas and Bible passages.

 David’s command to Solomon